bechnokid/11ty-neocities/src/main/about.md

 I may code as a career, but I am no means an expert at all.
 I frequently look up StackOverflow when I need help with my code, even at work.
 Regardless, I do enjoy learning new things every day!

 I have a Bachelor's degree in Computer Science and somehow managed to land in the top 20% of my graduating class.
-People will say that I am a hard-working student, but all I can remember from my college days was utter confusion.
+People will say that I was a hard-working student, but all I can remember from my college days was utter confusion.
 I'm not even sure how I even landed my current job, but at least I'm making money doing what I love!

 ```git
 -----BEGIN GEEK CODE-----